geographiclib/geographiclib-doc/source/doc/triaxial.rst

  * coordinate conversions allow the inclusion of direction and height for all coordinate systems.

+This is documented in [Karney25]_.

 .. _tricoords:

 Coordinate systems
 ------------------

+The material here is covered in more detail in Section 2 and Appendices A and B of [Karney25]_.

 A triaxial ellipsoid is the surface defined by